 Due to the number of iterations of METROPOLIS required to reach a steady state, and the large number of source-receptor pairs, solving for the spatial distribution of pollution is time-intensive.
-Several assumptions are made to simplify calculations.
-First, all emissions occur at an elevation of H = 0.5 m, and all receptors are at an elevation of z = 1.5 m.
-Second, the population exposed to pollution does not change during the simulation period.
+Three assumptions are made to simplify calculations.
+First, the population exposed to pollution does not change during the simulation period.
 Thus, population movements are ignored, and so is the exposure of drivers to pollution during their trips.
-Third, pollution does not affect travel decisions except insofar as pollution levels influence the choice of toll levels.
-Fourth, the health effects of emissions are proportional to pollution concentration.17 The last three assumptions reduce computation time because the effect of a unit of emissions from any source on any receptor is independent of all other emissions, and needs to be calculated only once for a given wind speed.
+Second, pollution does not affect travel decisions except insofar as pollution levels influence the choice of toll levels.
+Third, the health effects of emissions are proportional to pollution concentration.
+Linear exposure-response functions are widely used in the literature; see, for example, McCubbin and Delucchi (2003), Muller and Mendelsohn (2007), Rabl et al. (2014), and Rodriguez-Roman and Ritchie (2017).
+The US Environmental Protection Agency also supports the use of linear exposure-response functions for the effects of particulate matter on humans (EPA, 2013; EPA, 2021b).
+These three assumptions reduce computation time because the effect of a unit of emissions from any source on any receptor is independent of all other emissions, and needs to be calculated only once for a given wind speed.